 Follow the link to browse and download full-resolution images

-I was hoping that Sony would adopt a mini-DSLR design for the next round of its APS-C format cameras.
+I was hoping that Sony would adopt a mini-DSLR design for the next round of its APS-C format cameras and give them a joystick for AF point selection.
 I find this design more comfortable to hold and use.
 Having the viewfinder in the middle of the top plate would probably rule out having a flip-up selfie screen, but I was hoping for a vari-angle monitor anyway.
 A vari-angle monitor is more useful for photographers who want to shot portrait format images.